Summer school "Current developments on financial crime, corruption and money laundering: European and international perspectives”, 3-11 July 2019

 “Current developments on financial crime, corruption and money laundering: European and international perspectives”

-The summer school will focus on ongoing developments regarding key issues in combating international fraud, corruption and money laundering, international and European anti-fraud mechanisms and procedures, etc. Current developments to be discussed will include, inter alia, the recent Directive on fraud against the EU financial interests, the Regulation on the European Public Prosecutor's Office, the Anti-Money Laundering Directive, which recently came into force, asset recovery and confiscation, offshore companies, corruption, etc.
+The summer school focused on ongoing developments regarding key issues in combating international fraud, corruption and money laundering, international and European anti-fraud mechanisms and procedures, etc. Current developments discussed included, inter alia, the recent Directive on fraud against the EU financial interests, the Regulation on the European Public Prosecutor's Office, the Anti-Money Laundering Directive, which recently came into force, asset recovery and confiscation, offshore companies, corruption, etc.

 Prof. Lorena Bachmaier Winter (Univ.
 Complutense)

 Dr. jur.
 Peter Csonka (EU Commission, Head of Unit Criminal Law)

 Dr. jur.
 Athina Giannakoula (AUTH)

 Prof. Maria Kaiafa-Gbandi (AUTH)